UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 around 3 hang around with their cameras off.
 I assume they are waiting for the lesson to start.

-- [x] Make this more explicit in the schedule
+- [x] Make this more explicit in the Python and R schedule
-    - Done, for the Python and R schedules

 The course started at 10:01.
 Due to technical issues, I took over the first sessions without any preparations.
 I improvised in